2024, West Cork Chamber Music Festival, Musicians on their way to Whiddy Island, Co Cork

 Overview

-Whiddy Island sits at the head of Bantry Bay, a deep‑water harbour on the west coast of County Cork.
-The island stretches roughly 5.6 km long and 2.4 km wide, its gently rolling glacial till supporting fertile soil, colourful fuchsia in summer and a surprising diversity of wildlife – from butterworts to seabirds.
-With a permanent population of around 30, the island feels like a living museum where history, nature and hospitality blend seamlessly.
-A short 10‑15 minute ferry from Bantry town makes it an easy day‑trip, while a handful of self‑catering cottages and the restored School House Hostel give the option of an overnight stay.
+Whiddy Island sits at the head of Bantry Bay, guarding one of the deepest natural harbours on the west coast of County Cork.
+Stretching roughly 5.6 km in length and 2.4 km at its widest, the island is defined by gently rolling glacial till, fertile soil, and a surprisingly rich tapestry of coastal flora and fauna.
+With a permanent population of around 30 residents, it retains a quiet, unhurried pace that feels worlds away from the mainland.
+A 10–15 minute ferry ride from Bantry town makes it an accessible day-trip, while a selection of self-catering cottages and a restored hostel cater to those who prefer to linger through the evening.

 History

-Whiddy’s strategic position has attracted attention for centuries.
-After the French Armada’s failed 1796 incursion, the British erected a series of fortified batteries on the northern tip to guard the bay.
-The largest, the Middle Battery, still stands amid overgrown earthworks and offers a glimpse of 19th‑century coastal defence.
+The island’s commanding position has drawn military attention for centuries.
+Following the failed French landing of 1796, the British constructed a series of defensive batteries along the northern shoreline to secure the bay.
+The largest of these, the Middle Battery, remains visible today, its overgrown earthworks and stone foundations offering a tangible link to 19th-century coastal defence.

-During the final months of World War I the United States Navy established a seaplane base on the eastern side of the island.
-Five Curtiss Model H aircraft patrolled the waters around Fastnet Rock, and a radio station transmitted messages as far as the United States and Russia.
-The base closed in January 1919, but a stone memorial to pilot Walford August Anderson was unveiled in 2014 near the pontoon.
+Aviation history also shaped the island during the closing months of World War I. The United States Navy established a seaplane base on the eastern shore, deploying five Curtiss Model H aircraft to patrol the waters around Fastnet Rock.
+A nearby radio station transmitted messages as far as the United States and Russia.
+Though the base closed in January 1919, a stone memorial to pilot Walford August Anderson was unveiled in 2014 near the ferry pontoon.

-The 20th century brought industry.
-Gulf Oil built a massive oil terminal in the late 1960s to accommodate super‑tankers.
-Tragedy struck on 8 January 1979 when the French tanker Betelgeuse exploded while unloading, killing 50 people – the worst maritime disaster in Irish history.
-The terminal was never fully restored; today it stores a portion of Ireland’s strategic oil reserve and is owned by Sunoco (acquired 2024).
+The 20th century brought heavy industry when Gulf Oil constructed a massive terminal in the late 1960s to service super-tankers.
+On 8 January 1979, the French tanker Betelgeuse exploded during unloading, resulting in the loss of 50 lives and marking Ireland’s worst maritime disaster.
+The terminal was never fully returned to commercial use; today it holds a portion of the national strategic oil reserve.

-Scattered across the island are remnants of earlier life: the early ecclesiastical enclosure at Kilmore with its holy well, the ruins of the 19th‑century pilchard “palaces”, and the whimsical “Cup and Saucer” drinking fountain crafted by American naval officers during the WWI seaplane era.
+Beyond military and industrial markers, the island preserves quieter heritage.
+The early ecclesiastical enclosure at Kilmore features a traditional holy well, while the ruins of 19th-century pilchard processing buildings stand as reminders of a once-thriving fishing industry.
+Visitors can also find the whimsical “Cup and Saucer” drinking fountain, carved by American naval officers during the WWI seaplane era.

 Nature & Wildlife